Textile testing: Yarn testing

 The yarn undergoes different tests.
 Uster Technologies, commonly referred to as "Uster" in the yarn-spinning industry, is a Swiss manufacturer of analytical instruments and online monitoring systems for yarn.
 Most typical yarn tests include evaluating the uniformity of yarns.
 [Yarn evenness] that infers the yarn's evenness index.

 Fabric testing

+Fabric inspection is a step of visual examination apart from the performance criteria; It finds various flaws and irregularities.
+Accordingly, it grades the fabrics as per quality level, fabric weight, shading color, number, and size of the defects.

 GPT stands for "Garment Package Test" and FPT stands for "Fabric Package Test" in garment and textile testing.
 Each buyer provides guidance for which tests are required at the fabric and subsequent garment stages.

 The testing of fabrics offers a comprehensive review of the various tests that can be performed on fabrics.
 Fabric testing includes measurements such as fabric weight, fabric width, shrinkage testing, colour fastness to washing, fastness to light, pilling, tearing and bursting strength, etc.

 The primary consideration in fabric selection is the end use.
 The fabric needs vary greatly depending on the application.
 Similar types of fabric may not be suitable for all applications.

 Fabric weight or GSM is an important parameter while producing different fabrics.
 A carpet requires a fabric with 1300 GSM, but a robe may be made with 160 GSM.
 Certainly, fabrics for clothes and carpets have distinct weights.